PRIS-CV/seal/README.md

 SEAL is a PyTorch-based attribute learning package designed to facilitate the development and evaluation of attribute learning models.
 SEAL is designed to offer a flexible and modular framework for building attribute learning models.
 It leverages semantic information and uses state-of-the-art techniques to enhance the accuracy and interpretability of the learned attributes.

 ## News 🚀

-*August 04, 2023*: One paper accepted in ACM MM 2023: **Hierarchical Visual Attribute Learning in the Wild**.
-The relevant code will be updated soon.
+*August 24, 2023*: One paper accepted in ACM MM 2023: **Hierarchical Visual Attribute Learning in the Wild**.
+The relevant code is now available.
+Please see project [osarn](projects/osarn/README.md)

 *August 18, 2023*: Add HVAW dataset in `seal/dataset/hvaw.py`.
 Add new evaluation metric `CV`, `CmAP` and update the evaluation system.

+## Plan 📋
+*Distributed Mode* We will soon update distributed training and inference.

 ## Attribute Learning Models